10 Common Things That Are Way More Expensive In Alaska Than Anywhere Else In The U.S.

 Have you had to buy any of these things that are more expensive in Alaska than anywhere else in the United States?
 Did the price shock you?
 Let us know in the comments below!

-Aside from the really high prices, living in Alaska is definitely the best place to be in the U.S. Rural Alaska in particular is special for so many reasons including the limited crowd sizes and the vast array of outdoor activities.
-If you don’t already agree, be sure to check out these 20 photos that prove rural Alaska is the best place to live and get ready to leave the city life behind.
+Aside from the really high food prices in Alaska - along with the high cost of everything else - living in Alaska is definitely better than anywhere else in the U.S. Rural Alaska, in particular, is special for so many reasons including the limited crowd sizes and the vast array of outdoor activities.
+If you don't already agree, be sure to check out these 20 photos that prove rural Alaska is the best place to live and get ready to leave the city life behind.